 - Seamless integration for user and group information from directories into Dtex behavioral analytics

-Read the press release: Dtex Systems Enhancements Increase Visibility Over System Administrator Activities and Behaviors; Platform is First to Provide User Behavior Intelligence and Insider Threat Detection that Meets Enterprise Scalability Demands
+Read the press release: Dtex Systems Enhancements Increase Visibility Over System Administrator Activities and Behaviors; Platform is First to Provide Enterprise DMAP Intelligence and Insider Threat Detection that Meets Enterprise Scalability Demands

 Although a big news week for Dtex, there is certainly other notable cybersecurity news being reported that shows how trusted and malicious insiders impact risk.
 A few worth mentioning: